MSU IT Projects

 The Program is designed to ensure every Spartan has seamless access to the right technology at every stage of their journey within the university.
 The scope includes selecting and implementing a modern IAM platform, alongside gathering, reviewing, and updating IAM business processes, policies, and standards.
 Additionally, the program aims to establish an IAM operational model, service catalog, and governance framework.

 Currently, the program consists of 29 projects, with 5 completed and 8 actively underway.
 Operational efficiency will be improved through streamlined processes for account creation and password management, ensuring smoother user experiences.
 Additionally, the program will fulfill community responsibilities by providing robust support for identity and role management, ensuring that access privileges align with organizational needs and standards.
-It will further the university’s DEI goals by allowing a person’s identity to be accurately reflected (including name, gender, and pronouns) throughout their unique journey at MSU.

 Campus Building Security Monitoring and Video